 Pros:

-• More reliable user feedback.
-When you have an iteration that users can interact with or see, they’re able to give you incremental feedback about what works or doesn’t work for them.
+More reliable user feedback.
+An iteration that users can interact with or see lets them give you incremental feedback on what works and doesn't.

 Cons: